iiscleap/LEAP_Diarization/README.md

 ```bash
 cd scriptsvb
 ```
 **3.** Type following command for arguments help.
-If pretrained models is in h5 format, then make pickle_format=0 in VB_main.py
+If pretrained models is in h5 format, then set pickle_format=0 in VB_main.py
 ```bash
 python VB_main.py -h
 ```